lisaoude/gifinder-pwa/README.md

 </br>

-I installed ejs, because the package is easy to understand, has a gentle, gradual learning curve (which makes it great for newbies - like me!) and using the package makes it easier to inject dat from the server into the client.
+I installed ejs, because the package is easy to understand, has a gentle, gradual learning curve (which makes it great for newbies - like me!) and using the package makes it easier to inject data from the server into the client.

 ```
 npm i ejs